SAP Fiori for SAP S/4HANA – Understanding SAP Business Roles

 Tip: Where a business user is responsible for multiple business roles, they can be assigned to all the relevant security roles.
 This gives them access to all of the apps and classic UIs they need.
 You should recognize it is more challenging to organize the launchpad content for people who perform multiple business roles, and these people will have the greatest need to use personalization to optimize their launchpad layout.

-In SAP S/4HANA AnyPremise you can find all the SAP Business Roles using standard security transactions, such as GUI transaction PFCG.
+In SAP S/4HANA Cloud, private edition and SAP S/4HANA On-Premise you can find all the SAP Business Role templates using standard security transactions, such as GUI transaction PFCG.

-In SAP S/4HANA Cloud you can find all the available business roles – and these Business Roles can be created and edited – in SAP Fiori app F1492 Maintain Business Roles
+In SAP S/4HANA Cloud, public edition you can find all the available business role templates in F2820 Business Role Templates.
+The related Business Roles of the customer can be created and edited in SAP Fiori app F1492 Maintain Business Roles.
+The shows business roles created from scratch and business roles created from a template.

 SAP Business Roles and the SAP S/4HANA roadmap